Skip to main content

 Intro to Forces & Newton's Second Law

-Weight is the force exerted by gravity on an object, calculated as the product of mass and the acceleration due to gravity (w = mg).
-For the jumper, this weight acts downward, and understanding this force is crucial for determining the net force exerted by the ground during the jump, as it must overcome this weight to initiate upward motion.
+Gravitational force is the force of attraction between the Earth and the jumper, calculated as the product of the jumper's mass and the acceleration due to gravity (w = mg).
+This force acts downward, and understanding it is crucial for calculating the net force exerted by the ground during the jump.

 Recommended video: